A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Main theorem

 \section{Main theorem}

 We keep the notation of the introduction.
-In this section we prove theorem \ref{thmspchowmil} of the introduction.
-By the identifications of proposition \ref{identificationwithZero-cycles with coefficients in Milnor K-theory}, this comes down to studying the following commutative diagram:
+In this section we prove Theorem \ref{thmspchowmil}.
+The strategy of the proof is inspired by \cite[Sec.
+4,5]{KEW16}.
+By the identifications of Proposition \ref{identificationwithZero-cycles with coefficients in Milnor K-theory}, proving Theorem \ref{thmspchowmil} comes down to studying the following commutative diagram: